FinMultiTime: A Four-Modal Bilingual Dataset for Financial Time-Series Analysis

-\textbf{Language Distribution} As shown in the first three panels of Figure \ref{fig:percentage}, we compare the proportions of Chinese and English-language news articles, tabular records, and charts to assess FinMultiTime’s multilingual scope and its applicability in a global research context.
+\textbf{Language Distribution} As shown in the first three panels of Figure~\ref{fig:percentage}, we compare the proportions of Chinese and English news articles, tabular records, and charts to illustrate FinMultiTime’s multilingual coverage and its relevance for global financial research.

-\textbf{Temporal Distribution} Figures \ref{fig:sp500news_count} and \ref{fig:hs300news_count} plot the annual volume of U.S. stock-market news (1999–2025) and Chinese-market news (2000–2025), respectively.
-Figures \ref{fig:sp500_image_counts} and \ref{fig:hs300_image_counts} display the counts of K-line charts for the U.S. market (2006–2025) and the Chinese market (2000–2025), respectively.
-This temporal analysis reveals evolving trends and patterns, offering valuable insights into the historical progression of financial news coverage and visual analysis tools across markets.
+\textbf{Temporal Distribution} Figures~\ref{fig:sp500news_count} and~\ref{fig:hs300news_count} show the yearly volume of U.S. stock market news (1999–2025) and Chinese market news (2000–2025), respectively.
+Figures~\ref{fig:sp500_image_counts} and~\ref{fig:hs300_image_counts} present the number of K-line charts for the U.S. market (2006–2025) and the Chinese market (2000–2025).
+These temporal trends provide insights into the historical development of financial news coverage and visual analysis tools across markets.